gdsKaran/LoopHole/README.md

-# This is the LoopHole of Blog's, where you can write, read and explore your inner explorer.
+# This is the LoopHole of Blog's, where you can read, write and explore your inner explorer.